YuiZhou/noah-vision/README.md

 - [X] Owner can easily config tags
 - [X] Contains a contact part, which will show the mail and phone
 - [X] Contains a copyright part
-- [ ] Self adaption in different size
+- [X] Self adaption in different size
+- [ ] Don't use original font type

 ## Build
 ### Environment requirment